Superbil/PokemonMapWalker/README.md

   - Download the project as zip and extract
   - Open `SkyWalker/SkyWalker.xcodeproj` and **Run** the project
   - Allow location access when prompted.
-    - After approval, a **Finder** window will be opened with `MapWalker.gpx` inside.
+    - After approval, a **Finder** window will be opened with `R2-D2.gpx` inside.
 Don't close this Finder window, you will need it later
   - Open **Settings** -> **Security & Privacy** -> **Accessibility** -> (Click the lock to make changes) -> Allow **Xcode** to control your computer
   - In **Xcode** menu bar, click **Preferences** -> **Accounts** -> **Press +** -> **Add Apple ID...** -> (Add your Apple ID to Xcode)
   - Connect your iOS game device (with **Pokemon Go** installed) to your Mac